spacetelescope/stsci-package-template/README.rst

 This package uses `Relic <https://github.com/jhunkeler/relic>`_ to create the version number.
 In order for the full build to show the correct version number in the documentation, assign a version tag to your repo, then install the package using "python setup.py install".
 Now you can go to the docs directory and build the documentation using "make html".

+** If you are making heavy use of astropy, and would like to use astropy-helpers, use the `stsci-cookiecutter <https://github.com/spacetelescope/stsci-package-template/tree/stsci-cookiecutter>`_  branch on this repository instead. **

 Status reports for developers
 -----------------------------